|

 Will you ever be happy with your site?

 Nope.
-I'll never be happy with the site until it's perfect, which, as you may know, is a never-ending quest.
+I'll never be happy with the site until it's perfect, which, as you may know, is an ever-fleeting outcome.
 I won't be pleased until I have every pixel of every game mapped out in some way.
+A complete site-redesign wouldn't hurt, but that's not currently on the radar.

 Where do you get the names for some of these bosses?